 - They determined how to filter out the matches they don’t want (e.g. a high number of bookings coming through under a travel agent’s email address).

 - They found alignment on specific match field characteristics, answering questions about their data similarities.

 Want to learn more about how to future-proof your innovation potential by defining scalable ecosystem strategies for data assets?
 Watch our webinar ‘How to define an enterprise data ecosystem strategy’ on demand.

-Or are you ready to test out your own enterprise challenges with a personalized demo of the Senate Platform?
+Or are you ready to test out your own enterprise challenges with a personalized demo of the Data Republic platform?
 Get in touch with our team to your live demo.